 The next step is to configure the chosen tool.
 Choose a tool, set it up, and start pilot executing.

 OwlityAI has fine-tuned Artificial Intelligence under the hood.
-Thanks to it, the tool automates testing processes and ensures thorough coverage.
+It’s built to automate testing processes, ensure thorough coverage, and serve as a practical answer to how to improve QA process with AI.
 How it’d be if you choose OwlityAI:

 2. Integrate autonomous testing into your CI/CD pipeline